gardener/logging/docs/observability-2.0/Observability 2.0.md

 ### Step 1: Gardener OpenTelemetry Collector Distribution

 - Goal: Establish a tailored OpenTelemetry Collector distribution for Gardener to support its observability needs.
-- Deatils: OpenTelemetry offers four main collector distributions[^12], ranging from the minimal `OTLP Distro` (supporting only OTLP receivers and exporters) to the comprehensive `Contrib Distro` (including all available plugins).
+- Details: OpenTelemetry offers four main collector distributions[^12], ranging from the minimal `OTLP Distro` (supporting only OTLP receivers and exporters) to the comprehensive `Contrib Distro` (including all available plugins).
 For Gardener, we propose starting with the `Core Distro` as a base, augmented with receivers and exporters for the existing stack (e.g., `Vali`, `Prometheus`) and processors for advanced features like routing, filtering, and sampling.
 This custom distribution will support current signal formats (`vali`, `prometheus`) while enabling a gradual shift to otel.
 The plugin set will evolve to reflect Gardener’s supported scenarios, ensuring flexibility for future enhancements.
 - Outcome: A Gardener-specific OTel Collector with a Vali receiver and OTLP exporter[^13] enables a smooth transition from Vali to OTLP-compatible backends, laying the foundation for unified observability.

 ### Step 2: Opentelemetry-Operator for Seeds